 Zheng He the Warrior

 By the turn of the 15th century, the first Ming emperor died and was succeeded by his grandson known as Emperor Jianwen.
-Jianwen was basically a young scholar with no military experiences, so Monk Daoyan urged the fourth prince to take this opportunity to seize the power.
-Thus after 20 years Zheng He once again involved in an armed insurgence, but this time he was a willing participant with outstanding military exploits.
+Jianwen was basically a young scholar with no military experience, so Monk Daoyan urged the fourth prince to take this opportunity to seize the power.
+Thus after 20 years Zheng He was once again involved in an armed insurgence, but this time he was a willing participant with outstanding military exploits.

 The army of the central government in Nanjing was defeated.
 Consequently, the legitimate emperor became a war criminal, the fourth prince became the third Ming emperor and Zheng He, a former war prisoner, became a war hero and was promoted to the position of chief eunuch.

 Once helped the prince to become the emperor, Daoyan returned to his monastery to resume his former life as a Buddhist monk and accepted Zheng He as his formal disciple.
 Zheng He received Bodhisattva Precepts and was given the Buddhist name “Fushan (福善)” by his master, but later he often used another Buddhist name “Fujixiang (福吉祥)”.
 The ceremony was simple but solemn, witnessed by some government ministers.

 During his seven voyages overseas, Zheng He never missed an opportunity to visit Buddhist temples and burn incense there as a way to communicate with the enlightened force whenever his fleet landed in a country.
 In his spare time, he hand-copied a great number of Buddhist sutras.